LukeWinikates/japanese-accent/README.md

   * entering Forvo API key; enabling settings
 * Batch requesting of pronunciations
 * Improve rendering of pronunciations in Dictaphone
+  * Add OJAD attribution
 * Batch deleting of imported segments
+* Fix typesafety of golang route parameters?
+* Connect more of the HTTP calls to
 * improvements to VTT import
   * interactive importer
     * automatically hide zero-duration ones